-- Loss of Income – Any income lost, or future income lost can be claimed for in accordance with your current paygrade.
+- Loss of earnings – Any income lost, or future income lost can be claimed for in accordance with your current paygrade.

 It is important to keep any receipts for expenses that you have incurred as a direct result of your injury so that these can be used as proof of costings and therefore included in your claim.
 Without the receipts, you may not be able to include these in your claim.

 We offer great customer service and always do our best to secure the maximum amount of compensation possible for your case.
-We always encourage people to view our customer reviews to see the fantastic feedback we have had from previous customers.
+At Accident Claims UK, we always encourage people to view our customer reviews to see the fantastic feedback we have had from previous customers.

 If you would like to discuss the details of your claim, or indeed start your claim, with one of our expert solicitors, please call us at Accident Claims UK on 0800 073 8801 and we will endeavour to get you the highest amount of compensation we can for your case.